GaloyMoney/dealer/PRICE-SERVICE.md

 GetExchangeRateForFutureUsdSell(amount: USD, time-to-maturity: Seconds): Satoshis
 ```

-This interface takes an amount of USD and returns the equivalent amount of BTC/sats using an internal exchange rate.
+This interface takes an amount of USD and returns the equivalent amount of BTC in sats using an internal exchange rate.

 #### Internal Exchange Rate
-Same as [above](./PRICE-SERVICE.md#Future-USD-Buy), but using the **bid** as ceiling.
+Same as [above](./PRICE-SERVICE.md#Future-USD-Buy), but using the **ask** as ceiling.